 To ride your motorcycle in the historic center of Rome, you would still need to avoid riding in the public transport lanes dedicated to bus, taxis, and trams.

 Choose the A90 highway when possible

-Romans call it “raccordo”, and it’s the A90 highway that runs all around the city.
+Romans call it “raccordo”, and it’s the A90 highway that runs all around the city that you will see also referred to as GRA (Grande Raccordo Anulare).
 This is a toll-free highway, but for the rest, it has pretty much the same rules major highways have.

 If you are going to the other side of the city, say from north to south or to Fiumicino, instead of traveling all through the city center (even if it’s Sunday and you can!), take the A90 to avoid getting stuck in traffic.